timmychan97/Tutorials/How to/unlock xiaomi redmi k20 pro/README.md

 7. Do it again for each popup.
     ![alt text](mi_unlock_3.png)

     If you are doing this for the first time, you will encounter a popup telling you to wait for 168 or 360 hours (or more) before attempting to unlock the phone.
-That's the policy of Xiaomi restricting its users from unlocking their phone to stop criminals from unlocking stolen phones.
+That's the policy of Xiaomi restricting its users from unlocking their phone, preventing criminals from unlocking stolen phones.
 There are no other way around, you will just have to wait for 1 or 2 weeks and retry.

 8. The unlocking process starts.
     ![alt text](mi_unlock_4.png)